 I hadn’t noticed they fit together like that until I was putting them away to tidy up.

 To go with these I also made some little Easter eggs too.
 I had an absolutely lovely afternoon decorating and I’m glad I remembered so many of the great tips I learned from Hercule’s Cakehouse.

 - 400 g plain flour / all purpose flour

 - Cream the butter and sugar together.

-- Mix in the egg, vanilla and ginger.
+- Mix in the egg and vanilla (with the optional and ginger).

 - Sieve in the flour and combine into a a dough.
 Once the dough has pulled together wrap it in cling film and pop it in for 30 minutes.